 Increased frequency of counselor-consumer contact can improve rehabilitation outcomes (Ipsen & Goe, 2016).
-If managed effectively, distance communication methods like email, texting, instant messaging, and video conferencing can increase opportunities for contact.
-Not all communication channels are created equal, however, and not everyone is equally suited to use them effectively.
-Below, we suggest some things for counselors or other providers to consider about themselves and their consumers that might impact effective distance technology communication.
+Communication methods like email, texting, instant messaging, and video conferencing can increase opportunities for contact.
+However, not all communication channels are created equal.
+Below, we suggest things counselors, providers or consumers should consider that might impact effective distance technology communication.

 Even if you are resistant to technology, you probably use email to communicate with coworkers.
 If managed correctly, email and texting can be great counseling tools.
 Some benefits of using asynchronous communication methods (or methods where there is a time lag between sending and receiving a response) with consumers include: